14 Magical Holiday Activities in Central Massachusetts

 Prefer walking through magical lights rather than driving?
 You’ll definitely want to check out the Night Lights event at Tower Hill.

-Open November 24th-December 31st daily from 4-10pm, you’ll experience a magical landscape of illuminated plants, sculptures, paths, and fountains.
+Open November 23, 2024 through January 5, 2025 daily from 4-10pm, you’ll experience a magical landscape of illuminated plants, sculptures, paths, and fountains.
 There are fire pits around for warming up (or making smores!).
+And new this year – there will also be a skating rink!

 Non-member tickets are typically $25 for adults, $15 for youth (age 4-12), and free for children 3 and under, though peak dates rise to $27 and $17, respectively.
 You must reserve tickets before arriving.